MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/developer/format/frame-element-for-customitem-for-groupby-format.md

 ---
-ms.date: 09/13/2016
+ms.date: 08/23/2021
 ms.topic: reference
-title: Frame Element for CustomItem for GroupBy (Format)
+title: Frame Element for CustomItem for GroupBy
-description: Frame Element for CustomItem for GroupBy (Format)
+description: Frame Element for CustomItem for GroupBy
 ---
-# Frame Element for CustomItem for GroupBy (Format)
+# Frame Element for CustomItem for GroupBy

 Defines how the data is displayed, such as shifting the data to the left or right.
 This element is used when defining how a new group of objects is displayed.

+## Schema

-Configuration Element (Format)
+- Configuration Element
-ViewDefinitions Element (Format)
+- ViewDefinitions Element
-View Element (Format)
+- View Element
-GroupBy Element for View (Format)
+- GroupBy Element
-CustomControl Element for GroupBy (Format) CustomEntries Element for CustomControl for GroupBy (Format) CustomEntry Element for CustomControl for GroupBy (Format) CustomItem Element for CustomEntry for GroupBy (Format) Frame Element for CustomItem for GroupBy (Format)
+- CustomControl Element
+- CustomEntries Element
+- CustomEntry Element
+- CustomItem Element
+- Frame Element

 ## Syntax